patrickkunka/mixitup/README.md

 For more information on MixItUp's full sorting functionality, see our [--website pending--]() tutorial.

-##### Control Scoping

-Controls can be placed anywhere in the document ("global" scoping) by default.

-If you intend to have multiple instances of MixItUp in the same document however, controls should be placed within each mixer's respective container ("local" scoping) to prevent accidental interaction with other active instances in the DOM.
-Simply change each mixer's `controls.scope` configuration option from `'global'` to `'local'` as needed.

 ### CSS

 While MixItUp can be added on top of any existing CSS layout, we strongly recommend inline-block or flexbox-based styling over floats and legacy grid frameworks when dealing with grid-based designs for a number of reasons.